 Symptoms of Myasthenia Gravis

-The main symptoms you will see are muscle weakness.
-And unfortunately, exercise only makes these symptoms worse.
-This is why rest is usually the best thing for those affected muscles.
+The main symptom you will see is muscle weakness.
+Unfortunately, exercise only makes these symptoms worse.
+It is why rest is usually the best thing for those affected muscles.
+So, another common symptom that you may encounter is food regurgitation, which can happen due to how the esophagus is affected.

 Dogs with myasthenia gravis are very prone to pneumonia.